Helping children deal with anxiety during a worldwide pandemic

 ● Maintain normalcy.
 It’s hard to ignore COVID-19 when it affects every area of your life.
 Try maintaining as much of your regular schedule as possible.
 If school is online, try to imitate your child’s normal routine, with breaks for lunch and recess time.

 ● Enjoy your time together.
 Instead of stressing about being stuck at home, take advantage of the time you have.
 Play games, read books out loud and go outside together for scavenger hunts and other fun activities.

 ● Make healthy choices.
 It can be tempting to veg out and lay around the house all day, but don’t do it!
 Eat a balanced, healthy diet, get at least 30 minutes of exercise most days of the week and make sure your kids do the same.

 ● Find ways to socialize.
-While it’s important for your kids to practice safety measures like social distancing and masking, they need social outlets.
+While it’s important for kids to practice safety measures like handwashing and masking indoors, they need social outlets.
 If possible, schedule opportunities for your children to play or hang out with other kids outdoors.

 Is your child struggling with COVID-related mental health issues?
 Contact the Children’s Hospital New Orleans Behavioral Health Center to find a provider who can help or give us a call at 504.896.7200.